hanspr/mi-ide/config/mi-ide/help/help.md

-# micro-ide help text
+# mi-ide help text

-Thank you for downloading and using micro-ide.
+Thank you for downloading and using mi-ide.

-micro-ide is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+mi-ide is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.

 For a list of the default keybindings press CtrlE and type `help defaultkeys`.